 PUNCTURE AND NON-SPECIALIST TIONER ITEMS 12.
-NON-SPECIALIST PRACTITIONER VIDEO CONFERENCING CONSULTATION continuous) by a medical practitioner providing g clinical support to a patient who: (a) is participating in a video conferencing con sultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) is not a care recipient in a residential care so ervice; and (d) is located both: (i) within a telehealth eligible area; and (ii) at the time of the attendance-at least 15 kg paragraph (a); ms by road from the specialist or physician mentioned in for an attendance on one or more patients at on ne place on one occasion-each patient patients.
-For seven or more patients - the fee for iter vided by the number of patients seen, up to a maximum of six Professional attendance of less than 20 minutes practitioner providing clinical support to a pati s in duration (whether or not continuous) by a medical ent who: (a) is participating in a video conferencing con sultation with a specialist or consultant physician; and (b) is a care recipient in a residential care servi ce; and (c) is not a resident of a self-contained unit; for an attendance on one or more patients at on e place on one occasion-each patient 869 patients.
-For seven or more patients - the fee for iter vided by the number of patients seen, up to a maximum of six Professional attendance at consulting rooms of continuous) by a medical practitioner who prov at least 20 minutes in duration (whether or not vides clinical support to a patient who: (a) is participating in a video conferencing con sultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) either: (i) is located both: (A) within a telehealth eligible area; and (B) at the time of the attendance-at least 15 k paragraph (a); or ms by road from the specialist or physician mentioned in 873 (ii) is a patient of:
+NON-SPECIALIST PRACTITIONER VIDEO CONFERENCING CONSULTATION continuous) by a medical practitioner providing clinical support to a patient who: (a) is participating in a video conferencing cons ultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) is not a care recipient in a residential care ser rvice; and (d) is located both: (i) within a telehealth eligible area; and (ii) at the time of the attendance-at least 15 km paragraph (a); ns by road from the specialist or physician mentioned in for an attendance on one or more patients at one place on one occasion-each patient patients.
+For seven or more patients - the fee for item ided by the number of patients seen, up to a maximum of six Professional attendance of less than 20 minutes practitioner providing clinical support to a patie in duration (whether or not continuous) by a medical nt who: (a) is participating in a video conferencing cons ultation with a specialist or consultant physician; and (b) is a care recipient in a residential care servic e; and (c) is not a resident of a self-contained unit; for an attendance on one or more patients at one place on one occasion-each patient 869 patients.
+For seven or more patients - the fee for item ided by the number of patients seen, up to a maximum of six Professional attendance at consulting rooms of a continuous) by a medical practitioner who provides (a) is participating in a video conferencing cons ultation with a specialist or consultant physician; and (b) is not an admitted patient; and (c) either: (i) is located both: (A) within a telehealth eligible area; and (B) at the time of the attendance-at least 15 km paragraph (a); or ns by road from the specialist or physician mentioned in 873 (ii) is a patient of: